-Sometime there are no obvious causes but medical factors can specifically contribute to anxiety such as steroid agitation, allergy to drugs and withdrawal from sedatives.
-Even in the follow up period, anxiety is common before a routine scan and in the period waiting for results – Doctors should consider “scanxiety” when requesting scans and try to shorten the time before results are given.
-Low mood, fatigue or depression can be aggravated by steroid withdrawal.
-Treatments that put women into menopause or reduce testosterone in men such as after chemotherapy, surgery or more usually hormone therapy.
-Unless a lower testosterone is needed, as in the treatment of prostate cancer, testosterone replacement therapy can be a major help improve mood and motivation in men.
-In post menopausal women with breast cancer Aromatase inhibitors can lower mood but our own research has shown that different brands of breast cancer drugs, even within the same category, can be tolerated differently from one person to another so it may help to ask for a change.
-Above all, before any hormone therapies are started patients should be warned of the psychological consequences as intervention studies, particular with increased exercise can prevent them.
+Mood dysfunction is particularly common after diagnosis of a chronic disease such as cancer.
+Sometimes there are no obvious causes, but medical complications such as steroid agitation, allergy to drugs and withdrawal from sedatives can all directly contribute to anxiety.
+Anxiety is also common before a routine scan and in the period waiting for results – doctors should consider “scanxiety” when requesting scans and try to shorten the time before results are given.
+Treatments that put women into menopause or reduce testosterone in men such as after chemotherapy, surgery or, more typically, hormone therapy, are known to worsen mood and trigger depression.
+Unless lower testosterone levels are needed, as is the case when treating prostate cancer, testosterone replacement therapy can be effective at improving mood and motivation in men.
+In postmenopausal women with breast cancer, Aromatase inhibitors can lower mood, although our own research has shown that different brands of breast cancer drugs, even within the same category, can be tolerated differently from one person to another.

 Lifestyle factors affecting low mood anxiety and depression

 Processed sugar in the form of sweets, cakes or sugar itself leads to an excessive caloric intake.
 When your cells are constantly flooded with excess energy, they eventually refuse to take in more energy.
 This is referred to as insulin resistance and eventually leads to diabetes (type‑2).